 - improving the integrity of the tax system by reducing opportunities for tax avoidance;

-- increasing the IR's data transparency; and
+- increasing the Inland Revenue's data transparency; and

 That is not to say that there is unfairness or bias in the system.
 On the contrary, tax disputes are pursued in this country in an environment remarkably free, by some international standards, of influence, unfairness or graft.
 Instead, the system is doing what was intended.
 It winnows out matters that ought not to be litigated much earlier than might otherwise be the case.
-That is achieved by a combination of incentives for better taxpayer decision-making and a greatly improved capability for technical analysis and judgment within IR.
+That is achieved by a combination of incentives for better taxpayer decision-making and a greatly improved capability for technical analysis and judgment within Inland Revenue.
 By and large, that leaves the few cases that are tested each year being the ones that raise issues worthy of judicial consideration.

-1 Geoffrey Clews is a barrister and Head of Chambers at Old South British Chambers, Auckland, New Zealand.
+1 Geoffrey Clews is a senior tax barrister and Head of Chambers at Old South British Chambers, Auckland, New Zealand.
 The author acknowledges the past contributions to this chapter of Sam Davies and Jordan Curtis, barrister associates at Old South British Chambers.

-5 Tax refers to Income Tax and Goods and Services Tax (New Zealand's equivalent of value added tax).
+5 'Tax' refers to income tax and goods and services tax (New Zealand's equivalent of value added tax).

-7 See, generally, Part IVA, TAA.
+7 See, generally, Part IVA, Tax Administration Act 1994.

-9 See Part 3, TAA.
+9 See Part 3, Tax Administration Act 1994.

 10 An administrative addition to the process that is not provided for in statute.